adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

 https://github.com/user-attachments/assets/949eb305-1f9f-44bc-b010-7b9811e9c51f

-9. **Model Monitoring using Vertex AI**: To monitor prediction quality and detect drift in real-time, we use **Vertex AI Model Monitoring** on the deployed endpoint.
+### 10. **Model Monitoring using Vertex AI**

+To monitor prediction quality and detect drift in real-time, we use **Vertex AI Model Monitoring** on the deployed endpoint.
 This helps detect output drift or performance degradation based on predictions stored in **BigQuery**.
 The monitoring is configured to observe distribution changes over time.

 https://github.com/user-attachments/assets/b5ca4e5a-d826-4089-a6b4-ddb0e43a1913

-10. **Triggering Cloud Alerts on Threshold Breach**: Vertex AI Model Monitoring is connected to **Cloud Monitoring**, which is set up with custom alert policies.
+### 11. **Triggering Cloud Alerts on Threshold Breach**

+Vertex AI Model Monitoring is connected to **Cloud Monitoring**, which is set up with custom alert policies.
 When thresholds for prediction drift are breached, **Cloud Alerting** triggers an incident, sending a message to a **Pub/Sub** topic for further automated action like retraining.

 https://github.com/user-attachments/assets/9910e724-92e2-4950-86a0-0e2bd6de07e1

-11. **Handling Alerts using Cloud Run Functions**: The **Pub/Sub** message is consumed by a **Cloud Run Function**, which initiates the retraining pipeline using **Vertex AI Pipelines**.
+### 12. **Handling Alerts using Cloud Run Functions**

+The **Pub/Sub** message is consumed by a **Cloud Run Function**, which initiates the retraining pipeline using **Vertex AI Pipelines**.
 The retraining is triggered based on the message received from the alert system.

       ```python
         import base64